-Some businesses pay club dues for executives.
-But you can't have it both ways.
-If you pay club dues for an employee, this is considered compensation, even though you cannot deduct it as a business expense.
-You must report this compensation to the IRS and the employee must pay income tax on this compensation.
+Some businesses pay club dues for some employees.
+But if you pay club dues for an employee, this is considered compensation, even though you cannot deduct it as a business expense.
+You must report this compensation to the IRS, and the employee must pay income tax on this compensation.

 Where to Show Deductible Club Expenses